adamsilver/fdpb/09-a-file-upload-form.md

 </ul>
 ```

-The only thing that's missing is a hidden live region in order to *provide a comparable experience* for screen readers.
+The only thing missing is a hidden live region in order to *provide a comparable experience* for screen readers.
 Here are the 3 types of messages:

-- When upload starts ‘3 files are being uploaded.’ is announced.
+- Upload starts: ‘3 files are being uploaded.’
-- When an upload finishes ‘file.pdf has been uploaded.’ is announced.
+- Upload ends: ‘file.pdf has been uploaded.’
-- When a particular file couldn't be uploaded ‘file.pdf could not be uploaded because it was too big.’ is announced.
+- Upload error: ‘file.pdf could not be uploaded because it was too big.’

 ### Feature detection